Risk factors for spinal stenosis

-Not correctly stretching before physical activity > > It is important to remember that spinal stenosis is not necessarily symptomatic, but if the spinal > canal narrows and causes a nerve root to compress against the spine, you will likely experience > symptoms like chronic and radiating pain in the neck or back, muscle weakness in the arms, torso or > legs, numbness in the extremities and diminished reflexes can all be traced back to stenosis.
+- Not correctly stretching before physical activity

+It is important to remember that spinal stenosis is not necessarily symptomatic, but if the spinal canal narrows and causes a nerve root to compress against the spine, you will likely experience symptoms.
+This may include chronic and radiating pain in the neck or back, muscle weakness in the arms, torso or legs, numbness in the extremities and diminished reflexes.